raw-data-tech/General-Coding-Guidelines/reenu/general_coding_conventions.md

 - Consistent Indentation
 	- Indent code to better convey the logical structure of your code.
 Without indenting, code becomes difficult to follow.
-	- code with no indentation
+	- code with no indentation (JavaScript While Loop)

 	```python
 	while (i < 10) {